|

 DAREN:

-"From Araines."
 English surname transferred to

 DARIAN:

-English unisex variant of Roman Darius, meaning
+English unisex name derived from Roman Latin Darius,

-"possesses a lot; wealthy."
+meaning "possesses a lot, wealthy."

 DARIEN:

-"possesses a lot; wealthy."
+"possesses a lot, wealthy."

 DARIN:

-Variant of English Daren, meaning
+Variant spelling of English Daren, meaning

 "from Araines."